Redfin Dwarf Rainbowfish (Melanotaenia maccullochi) Species Profile & Care Guide

 |GH||8 - 15|

-Origins of the Redfin Dwarf Rainbowfish
+Natural Habitat of the Redfin Dwarf Rainbowfish

 The Redfin Dwarf Rainbowfish are endemic to northeastern Queensland extending from Hope Vale, Cape Flattery and the McIvor River area in the north, through an isolated population in the lower Daintree River area.
 They also come from Cairns south to the Cardwell area as far south as Camp Creek in Southwestern Papua New Guinea in Northern Australia.